Andrew Yang Is Right About Climate Change, Says NASA Oceanographer Josh Willis

 Democratic presidential candidate Andrew Yang made the cut for the CNN town hall event about climate change set for next month, per The Inquisitr.

-However, his comments about climate change during the second debate drew criticism, with many suggesting he is overly pessimistic.
+However, his comments about climate change during the second debate drew criticism, with many suggesting he is being overly pessimistic.

-Yang suggested that people start moving to higher ground and said that even if the United States curbs emissions dramatically, the Earth will still get warmer.
-He highlighted that the country is 15 percent of global emissions and the fact that the last four years have been the warmest in the history of the planet.
+Yang suggested that people start moving to higher ground.
+He said that even if the United States dramatically curbs emissions, the Earth will still continue to get warmer.
+He highlighted that the country gives off 15 percent of all global emissions and that the last four years have been the warmest in the history of the planet.

 “We are too late,” he said.
 “We are 10 years too late.”